Priya-Sharma-dotcom/Loan-Management-System-Hyperledger-Dapp/README.md

 Full flow:
 ---

-Browser → makes a POST with JSON body (payload).
+1.Browser → makes a POST with JSON body (payload).

 const API = "http://localhost:3000";  // server base URL

 await callAPI(`${API}/registerLoan`, { method: "POST", ... });

 ${API}/registerLoan → full URL: http://localhost:3000/registerLoan

 This calls the server at that endpoint.
 The server runs the Express route handler, which is the API logic.

-Server (Express) → receives JSON, extracts values. app.post("/registerLoan", ...) = a RESTful endpoint for creating a loan.
+2.Server (Express) → receives JSON, extracts values. app.post("/registerLoan", ...) = a RESTful endpoint for creating a loan.

 The full REST API = all the endpoints together (register, get, updateAmount, updateRate).

 API = the URL you call.

 REST = the style/conventions your API uses (HTTP verbs, endpoints, JSON responses).REST API is the “rules” or “endpoints” that allow other programs to talk to the server.

 Together: your frontend calls a RESTful API at http://localhost:3000 which in turn talks to Fabric.

-Server → calls Fabric smart contract method (registerLoan).
+3.Server → calls Fabric smart contract method (registerLoan).

-Server → sends back JSON success/error.
+4.Server → sends back JSON success/error.

-Browser → displays response in pre id="registerResult".
+5.Browser → displays response in pre id="registerResult".

 🔑 Key insight